nehaljwani/team.exiv2.org/book/IMaEA.md

 Starting with Exiv2 v0.27, we can use conan to build dependencies.
 I very much appreciate Luis bringing this technology to Exiv2 as it has hugely simplified building with Visual Studio.
 In the CI builders on GitHub, conan is also used to build on Linux and macOS.
 At this time (June 2020), I haven't been able to get conan to work on Cygwin and/or MinGW/msys2.
 I expect that will soon be rectified.

-Prior to using conan, the build environment for Visual Studio were hand built for Visual Studio 2005 and relied on Visual Studio to convert them to the edition in use.
+Prior to using conan, the build environment for Visual Studio was hand built for Visual Studio 2005 and relied on Visual Studio to convert to the edition in use.
 Additionally, source trees for dependencies were required in specific locations on storage.
-We did support CMake on Visual Studio, however it required in a 500 line cmd file `cmakeBuild.cmd` to download and build the dependencies.
+We did support CMake on Visual Studio, however it required a 500 line cmd file `cmakeBuild.cmd` to download and build the dependencies.
 The effort to create and maintain that apparatus was considerable.

 Conan brings a fresh approach to building dependencies.
-Every dependancy has a "recipe" which tells conan how to build.
-We have a file conanfile.py (written in python) which tells conan which dependencies we need.
-Conan follows the recipe to obtain and build the dependency which is cached or future use.
+Every dependancy has a "recipe" which tells conan how to build a dependency.
+The recipes are held on servers and are fetched from remote servers on demand.
+Exiv2 has a file conanfile.py (written in python) which tells conan which dependencies are required.
+Conan fetches the recipe, build the dependency and caches it for future use.
 When dealing with very large libraries such as openssl, the recipe might pull prebuilt binaries for your requested configuration.
-For more modest libraries (such as expat and zlib), the recipe will pull the source and build.
-Conan caches the dependencies on your ~/.conan directory.
-This arrangement means that you seldom have to build dependencies as they are usually in the cache.
+For more modest libraries (such as expat and zlib), the recipe will fetch the source and build.
+Conan caches binary dependencies in your ~/.conan directory.
+This arrangement means that you seldom build dependencies as they are usually in the cache.

 I have always supported the plan to use CMake as our common build platform and invested a lot of effort in cmakeBuild.cmd.
 Using conan with Visual Studio is much superior to our prior methods of working with CMake and Visual Studio.